AK-47, AK-203, Su-27: Which Countries Have Licenses to Produce Russian Weapons

 Su-27SM3

-In Soviet times, China established the production of AK-47s.
-Chinese developers modified the assault rifle, calling it "Type-56."
+In Soviet times, the production of AK-47s was established in China.
+Chinese developers modified the machine gun, calling it the "Type-56."
 However, the weapon was not of high quality, so the Soviet side revoked the license.
 Nevertheless, Chinese copies of the AK-47 can still be found in the country.

 The Chinese also received a license to produce the BMP-3.
 They borrowed some technical solutions, creating their own combat vehicle based on the ZBD-04A platform.